thorlindberg/thesis/dissertation/5-1 vocabulary-interchange.md

 objectLiteral.doubleNumber(12) // returns 24
 ```

 {"fig":"relationalobject","caption":"Objects in JavaScript can contain properties and methods that reference structures or functions.
-This object has a method to double a number value."}
+This object has a relational vlaue and relational method to double a number value."}

 {"break":true}